mmilkova/human-values-classification/README.md

 # Human Values Classification in Russian Social Media

 This repository contains Python scripts and models accompanying the study:
-**"Learning Human Values from Noisy Russian Social Media Text Data: A Multi-Stage Classification Framework"**.
+**"Detecting Basic Values in A Noisy Russian Social Media Text Data: A Multi-Stage Classification Framework"**.

 We analyze how human values are expressed in public VKontakte (VK) posts, drawing on Schwartz’s theory of basic human values.
 Our pipeline includes filtering, GPT-based annotation, and supervised multi-label classification using transformer models.